deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### DAY 3 - NOON - LIVING ROOM

-*MUSIC: BRIANNA theme.
+*MUSIC: Brianna theme.
 Soft, calming*

 *MARJORIE* sits on the sofa with *BRIANNA*. *BRIANNA*'s open suitcase lies on the couch table, *BRIANNA* opened a big folder on her lap. *MARJORIE* is nervous.